run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 ![Job-Statuses Training Error](img/Job-Statuses-Training-Error.png)

 The Job enters an _Error_ status and then immediately tries to reschedule itself for another attempted run.
 The reschedule can happen on another node in the system.
-After a specified number or retires the Job will enter a final status of _Fail_
+After a specified number of retries, the Job will enter a final status of _Fail_

 An _interactive_ Job, enters an _Error_ status and then moves immediately to _CrashLoopBackOff_ trying to reschedule itself.
 The reschedule attempt has no 'back-off' limit and will continue to retry indefinitely

 ![Job-Statuses Interactive Error](img/Job-Statuses-Interactive-Error.png)

-Jobs may be submitted with an image which cannot be downloaded.
+Jobs may be submitted with an image that cannot be downloaded.
 There are special statuses for such Jobs.
 See table below

 ## Status Table